shwanvas/MHSync/README.md

     ng serve -o

-Running Method
+step to initiate

-* Apache Zookeeeper and Kafka server
+* Run Apache Zookeeeper and Kafka server
 * Then Dotnet Application
 * and Angular application